Yuanyy06/DIEP-old/README.md

 The compressed file of Dataset S7-the Digenic interaction scores for each two coding genes across the whole genome.
 The compressed file is also moved to our OneDrive (https://mailsysueducn-my.sharepoint.com/:f:/g/personal/limiaoxin_mail_sysu_edu_cn/EjKo3l_HQcZEjHCeqJ9mDREBrtoJSVJjhlPjA1l9OGQGZg).
 There are two files in the directory after decompressing the (Dataset_S7-CodingDIScores.zip) file, including Coding_predict_fixed.txt.b and Coding_predict_fixed.txt.d for decoding the compressed file.

 # Codes Discription
+## 1_DownSampling.py
+## 2_FeatureSelection.py
+## 3_DownSampleRF.py
-## Down-SamplingRF.py
+## 4_IntegrateSingleRF.py
-Use the down-sampling technique for training individual classifiers with different sub-samples.
+Use the down-sampling technique for training individual classifiers with different sub-samples, and integrate single classifiers for final prediction.

 ## transfer.jar
 The pre-calculated digenic interaction potential scores between each two coding genes across the whole genome are available. transfer.jar is the self-defined software for decoding the compressed file of Dataset S6 and searching the digenic scores of specific gene pairs.